-Jamie’s Wine Studio (for a to die for homemade bloody mary)
+Jamie’s Wine Studio (for a to-die-for loaded + homemade bloody mary)

-Green Street Tavern at DeSoto House Hotel (also great for brunch!
-DeSoto House is a historic hotel, check it out either way!)
+Green Street Tavern at DeSoto House Hotel (DeSoto House is a historic hotel, check it out either way!)

 Galena Brewing Company (if you want to catch a game + do some beer flights)